 Downloading that knowledge lying dormant in your brain and turning it into a chief, money-making, impact-creating online course is one of the fastest and most impactful methods to get your knowledge out to a worldwide marketplace, making a bigger effect and making more money.

-- Choose the ideal course topic
+1. Choose the most appropriate course topic

 Some of the things you can do are -